cedricss/elm-batteries/README.md

 - Compiled with the Elm `optimize` flag.
 - Minified with [`terser`](https://github.com/terser-js/terser) and the [recommended flags](https://elm-lang.org/0.19.0/optimize) for Elm apps, which have no side-effects.

-## Elm

-### Navigation

-- All links in an application create a [`UrlRequest`](https://package.elm-lang.org/packages/elm/browser/latest/Browser#UrlRequest) (read [Browser.application](https://package.elm-lang.org/packages/elm/browser/latest/Browser#application)).
-- A [navigation `Key`](https://package.elm-lang.org/packages/elm/browser/latest/Browser-Navigation#Key) is needed to create navigation commands that change the URL: it is stored in the `Model`.
-- `Nav.pushUrl` changes the address bar without starting a page load.

 ## Tailwind and CSS build tools